TobikoData/sqlmesh/docs/integrations/github.md

 Commands can be issued to the bot to have it run specific actions.
 Below are the currently supported commands:
 * `/deploy` - Deploys the changes in the PR to Production.
 It will run all the same checks as if you just pushed a commit except for the required approvals check since we assume we can to skip that check if you are manually deploying.

-See [Run All Configuration](#run-all-configuration) if you want SQLMesh's commands to have a different prefix to avoid them from clashing with other bots.
+See [Run All Configuration](#run-all-configuration) for the `--command_namespace` option if you want SQLMesh's commands to have a different prefix to avoid them from clashing with other bots.

 ## Configuration
 ### SQLMesh Configuration